tj/haml.js/Readme.md

     - when passed the value of "this" becomes the given "context" object
   * locals
     - when passed all members of this object become available to this template
+  * filename
+    - required when _cache_ is enabled
+  * cache
+    - compiled intermediate javascript is cached in memory keyed by _filename_

 ## Tags